TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 12/Romans 12.7.md

 ---

-or ministry, [let us give ourselves] to our ministry; or he that teacheth, to his teaching;
+or service, let us give ourselves to service; or he who teaches, to his teaching;